What is home education

 The earliest your child can commence home schooling registration is the beginning of the year in which they turn 6.
 Alternatively, you can wait till their sixth birthday to commence.
 Your child should be registered and receiving home schooling instruction by their sixth birthday.

 To get started in home education, you’ll need to apply for registration.
 Registration involves submitting an application with a learning plan and the necessary documentation such as proof of identity.

-A good starting point is the Department of Education and Training's Guide to Home Education in Victoria.
+A good starting point is the Department of Education's Guide to Home Education in Victoria.
 The guide has information on the requirements for home education and outlines:

 - considering to home educate

 - registering for home schooling

 - educational resources and other support available to home education parents

 For a copy of the guide, see:

 For more information on registering or the VRQA’s role in home education, see: